Sometimes It's Tough to 'Remember When'

 Some things just seem to stay alive in our memories like when holidays and birthdays took years to arrive (when it was actually a week or two that you were waiting) and then they were gone in seconds.
-Or when you danced your first dance with a member of the opposite gender.
-So many moments, so many days, so many memories; that tiny little brain that sits inside our heads can't possibly remember everything, or maybe it does.
+Or when you danced your first dance with a member of the opposite gender, a guaranteed stepping stone.
+So many moments, so many days, so many memories; that tiny little brain that sits inside our skull can't possibly remember everything, or maybe it does.
 Maybe it tucks them all into little tiny pockets in the back of our brains so they are protected for when we need them.
 Our brains are sophisticated and computer-like so maybe that is what it does.

 Power of Association.
 Does it work?
 Yes.
 (How fast does it work?
 Um, I'm working on that....)